mui/material-ui/docs/src/pages/components/transitions/transitions.md

 {{"demo": "pages/components/transitions/SimpleZoom.js", "bg": true}}

-## Animate component's mounting and unmounting
+## TransitionGroup

-To animate a component when it is mounted or unmounted, you can use the `TransitionGroup` component from `react-transition-group`.
+To animate a component when it is mounted or unmounted, you can use the [`TransitionGroup`](https://reactcommunity.org/react-transition-group/transition-group) component from _react-transition-group_.
 As components are added or removed, the `in` prop is toggled automatically by `TransitionGroup`.

-More information about the `TransitionGroup` component can be found [here](https://reactcommunity.org/react-transition-group/transition-group).

-{{"demo": "pages/components/transitions/TransitionGroupExample.js", "bg": true}}
+{{"demo": "pages/components/transitions/TransitionGroupExample.js"}}

 ## TransitionComponent prop